lsst-dm/dmtn-020/index.rst

 :ldm:`472` provides a detailed definition of the types of work it is permissible to regard as LOE.
-In general, we strive to minimize the fraction of our effort which is devoted to LOE activities and favour those which are more directly accountable.
+In general, we strive to minimize the fraction of our effort which is devoted to LOE activities and favor those which are more directly accountable.
+In certain cases such as operations of pipelines or other systems LOE is perfectly acceptable.

 The assumption encoded in :ldm:`472` is that developers will spent 30% of their time on LOE type activities, and the remaining 70% of their effort is tracked against concrete deliverables.

-All LOE work should be invoiced to the “00” fourth-level WBS element (1.02C.03.00, 1.02C.04.00, etc), which is reserved for “management engineering and integration”.
-Per the :ref:`effort estimation procedure <sec-effort>`, this means that *at least* 30% of every individual's time will be invoiced to the 00 element.
+This does not have to be used as a rule however, if we can plan activities to more than 70% of the time we should do so.

 .. _sec-effort: